VOXY - Voice of Oxfordshire's Youth

 Once you have attended a VOXY General meeting or joined VOXY online, you will be contacted about getting involved each time something new is being explored by VOXY.

 Take action: Any young person in Oxfordshire aged 11-18 (and up to 25 for those with additional needs) who lives or studies in Oxfordshire can join VOXY.
-If you are interested in joining VOXY and making your voice heard, or if you would like to find out more, please contact the VOXY Co-Ordinator, Rosie Boyes on: 07919 298259 or e-mail: Rosie.Boyes@Oxfordshire.gov.uk
+If you are interested in joining VOXY and making your voice heard, or if you would like to find out more, please contact the VOXY Co-Ordinator, Rosie Boyes via email: Rosie.Boyes@Oxfordshire.gov.uk

 Previous news from VOXY

-On Saturday 5th October, VOXY held a Climate Event, as part of their ‘Environmental Impact Campaign’.
+VOXY held a Climate Event, as part of their ‘Environmental Impact Campaign’.
 The event, which was planned by young people (from the VOXY Council) was a great success, with 30 young people attending to voice their opinions and concerns in relation to the environment, climate change, and the future.
 The event included workshops and presentations, as well as discussion activities, which were planned and delivered by the VOXY Council.
-Find out more about the VOXY Climate Event.

 VOXY’s Partners and working relationships